gunj007/RNA-Seq/docs/DESeq2_analysis.md

 >
 ```

-###  tabular format with protein coding genes ID as rows and samples as columns.
+> Gene names can be dropped if not required
-> if added gene names can be dropped
+> 1st remove unnessecary columns, except .bams counts, gene_name and gene_type
-- since in the script count file was not cleaned, 1st remove unnessecary columns, except gene_name and gene type,2nd rename colmns,3rd subset data to protein_coding as gene_type then drop gene_type column,
+> 2nd rename colmns
-since there are many 0 counts will set sum to >4 as # Removing the singletons
+> 3rd subset data to protein_coding == gene_type then drop gene_type column
-> Note: it is better practice to filter at 0 now
+> since there are many 0 counts we'll set Rows sum to >4 as removing the singletons / zero is good practice
-then filter your end results by their mean expression.
+> Note: it is better practice to filter out 0 now then filter your end results by their mean expression.

 ```rscript
 > data <- data1 %>% filter(gene_type == "protein_coding")